sanskrithi31/Blood-Bank-management-system/README.md

-# Blood Donation and Management System
+# Blood Donation Management System
 Welcome to the Blood Bank Management System!
 This project is designed to help manage blood donations, track inventory, and streamline the donation process.

 ## Getting Started